scality/metalk8s/docs/architecture/cluster-services.rst

 kube-prometheus
 ***************
 We use `kube-prometheus`_ to provide operational insight into the Kubernetes cluster and containers managed by it.
-This includes pre-defined alerting rules and various Grafana dashboards.
+This includes predefined alerting rules and various Grafana dashboards.

 `kube-prometheus` uses `prometheus-operator` to deploy all required services.